Board of Directors

 Co-founder of MapleStone School in Acton – a non-traditional school for at risk youth.
 Small time farmer of animals and vegetables, passionate about the natural world.

-Amy Titcomb, Vice President (Alfred)
+Amy Titcomb, Treasurer (Alfred)

 Volunteer coordinator at Maine Association for New Americans (MANA), off-gridder, mom of two.

-Madge Baker, Clerk/Secretary (Shapleigh)
+Madge Baker (Shapleigh)

 Lawyer, member of Shapleigh Planning Board, chair of Maine Land Conservation Attorneys’ Network, author of “Woven Together in York County, Maine”, enthusiastic gardener and birder.